 If you do not agree with the other parent’s requests, then you can present your own request in a response filed with the court.
 In contested cases, the court will hear from both parties and then make a final order on custody and visitation based on what is in the best interests of the child.
 For the courts, “the best interests” is a specific phrase meaning that all custody and visitation orders must promote the child’s health and well-being above all else.
 This means that the courts will balance the child’s relationship with each parent against the challenges of dividing custodial time between both parties.
 In other words, as far as the family courts are concerned, the child’s needs come first.

 Here at Family Court Direct, we understand that decisions involving your children are fraught with anxiety and concern.
-By supplying you with all the tools you need to navigate the family court system, Family Court Direct can take the guesswork out family court actions and help you to clearly and efficiently present your case to the family courts.
+By supplying you with tools you need to navigate the family court system, Family Court Direct can take the guesswork out family court actions and help you to clearly and efficiently present your case to the family courts.
 Family law matters can be stressful and draining, let Family Court Direct remove some of the burden with our easy family law document preparation.